 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Improved reading attainment among disadvantaged pupils KS2 reading outcomes in 2024/25 show that more than 70% of disadvantaged pupils met the expected standard.
-Improved phonic attainment among disadvantaged pupils KS1 phonic outcomes in 2024/25 show that more than 80% of disadvantaged pupils met the expected standard.
+Improved reading attainment among disadvantaged pupils KS2 reading outcomes will show that all disadvantaged children will meet their personal target based on Autumn term Progress meetings.
+Improved phonic attainment among disadvantaged pupils KS1 phonic outcomes will show that all disadvantaged children will meet their personal target based on Autumn term Progress meetings.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 70% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Counselling reports and pupil social emotional reports show improvements after interventions.
+KS2 maths outcomes will show that all disadvantaged children will meet their personal target based on Autumn term Progress meetings.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged Sustained high levels of wellbeing will be demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations pupils. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Counselling reports and pupil social emotional reports show improvements after interventions.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%. the percentage of all pupils who are persistently absent to bring below the national average (excluding Covid data.) and the figure among disadvantaged pupils to be in line or below the national average.
+Sustained high attendance will be demonstrated by: the overall absence rate for all pupils being at least national or above and the attendance gap between disadvantaged pupils and their non-disadvantaged peers will have significantly closed. the percentage of all pupils who are persistently absent to bring below the national average (excluding Covid data.) and the figure among disadvantaged pupils to be in line or below the national average.